codership/documentation/galeracluster/source/docker.rst

 ==========================
 .. _`docker`:

 Docker provides an open source platform for automatically deploying applications within software containers on Linux.
-You may find it useful in portable deployment across numerous machines, development testing or automatic builds.
+You may find it useful in portable deployment across numerous machines, testing applications that depend on Galera Cluster, or scripting the installation and configuration process.

 Galera Cluster can run from within a Docker container.